lithnet/access-manager-docs/docs/installation/Installing-the-Access-Manager-Service.md

 [[More information on configuring the web host|Web Hosting Page]]

 ## Step 5: Configure your authentication provider
 AMS supports several different authentication providers.
 Read the guide on [[configuring authentication|Authentication Page]] and choose an authentication provider.
-We strongly recommend using a modern authentication provider that supports strong authentication and can enforce multi-factor authentication.
+We strongly recommend using a modern authentication provider that supports strong authentication and can enforce multifactor authentication.
 While integrated windows authentication is provided, we recommend you only use this for testing purposes.

 The following pages will guide you through the process of configuring the relevant authentication provider for use with Access Manager.